 Jean - With SVSK since 1999, having already spent several years doing Shotokan, Jean brings experience and understanding appreciated by all.
 She has attained a high level of technical skill and teaching ability.
+She teaches some of the kids' classes on Saturdays.
 In her own words: "The aspects of martial arts training I enjoy most are the simultaneous mental and physical challenge, critically thinking about training and applications, and the emphasis on self-control and self-improvement."

 Ken - Involved in Karate since 1990, and experienced in other traditional martial arts as well, Ken has been with SVSK since 2001.
 He has a passionate teaching style that blends tradition with practical application.
+He teaches some of the kids' classes on Saturdays.
 In his own words: "I maintain my training despite an extremely busy work and family life, primarily because I love the art itself, enjoy the exercise and greatly value the complete focus that forces one to take a break from the stresses of daily life."

 Ekapol - Getting his start in the martial arts in 1987, Ekapol has been with SVSK since 2003.
 He shares enthusiasm and leads by example, working hard to improve himself while helping and encouraging others.
 Through his experience with other martial arts, including Judo, TaeKwonDo and weapons, Ekapol often provides additional insights based on realistic application of our training.